 Weekly COVID-19 Update

 Each week PPS provides information about positive COVID-19 cases.
 The totals reflect confirmed positive tests.
 We are not aware of any transmission within PPS schools.
 Information in the last column (other) reflects the number of positive cases among non-instructional district staff, including support staff, bus drivers, and custodians.
-The next update will be on Monday, April 12.
+There were no new positive cases the week of May 31.
+The next update will be on June 14.

 Please choose your travel destinations carefully.
 This also applies to destinations outside of the U.S. The Centers for Disease Control and Prevention recommends a 14-day quarantine after visiting a Level 3 country, which includes most destinations in Europe, Asia and South America.

 PPS requires remote learning during the quarantine period for any student who travels to states on the NJ quarantine list or to an international destination that is included in the CDC quarantine list.
 In addition, neighboring states including Pennsylvania, New York, and Connecticut are discouraging non-essential travel.

 Health and Safety Procedures for Families and Students During COVID-19